What is propitiation?

-Answer: The word propitiation carries the basic idea of appeasement, or satisfaction, specifically towards God.
+Answer: The word propitiation carries the basic idea of appeasement or satisfaction, specifically toward God.
 Propitiation is a two-part act that involves appeasing the wrath of an offended person and being reconciled to him.

-The word propitiation is used in several key verses to explain what Jesus accomplished through His death on the cross.
-For example, in Romans 3:24-25 we see that believers in Christ have been ďjustified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed."
-These verses are a key point in Paulís argument in the Book of Romans and are really at the heart of the Gospel message.
+The word propitiation is used in several verses to explain what Jesus accomplished through His death on the cross.
+For example, in Romans 3:24-25 believers in Christ have been “justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed.”
+These verses are a key point in Paul’s argument in the book of Romans and are really at the heart of the gospel message.

-In the first three chapters of Romans, Paul has made the argument that everybody, both Jew and Gentile alike, is under the condemnation of God and deserving of His wrath (Romans 1:18).
+In the first three chapters of Romans, Paul makes the argument that everyone, Jew and Gentile alike, is under the condemnation of God and deserving of His wrath (Romans 1:18).
 Everyone has sinned and fallen short of the glory of God (Romans 3:23).
 All of us deserve His wrath and punishment.
 God in His infinite grace and mercy has provided a way that His wrath can be appeased and we can be reconciled to Him.
-That way is through the sacrificial death of His Son, Jesus Christ, as the atonement or payment for sins.
-It is through faith in Jesus Christ as Godís perfect sacrifice, foretold in the Old Testament and fulfilled in the New Testament, that we can be reconciled to God.
-It is only because of Christís perfect life, His death on the cross, and His resurrection on the third day that a lost sinner deserving of hell can be reconciled to a Holy God.
-The wonderful truth of the Gospel message is that Christians are saved from Godís wrath and reconciled to God not because ďwe loved God, but that He loved us and sent His Son to be the propitiation for our sinsĒ (1 John 4:10).
+That way is through the sacrificial death of His Son, Jesus Christ, as the payment for sins.
+It is through faith in Jesus Christ as God’s perfect sacrifice that we can be reconciled to God.
+It is only because of Christ’s death on the cross and His resurrection on the third day that a lost sinner deserving of hell can be reconciled to a holy God.
+The wonderful truth of the gospel is that Christians are saved from God’s wrath and reconciled to God not because “we loved God, but that He loved us and sent His Son to be the propitiation for our sins” (1 John 4:10).

-Jesus said, "I am the way, the truth, and the life.
-No one comes to the Father except through MeĒ (John 14:6).
-The only way for Godís wrath against sinful man to be appeased and for us to be reconciled to God is through Jesus Christ.
+Jesus said, “I am the way, the truth, and the life.
+No one comes to the Father except through Me” (John 14:6).
+The only way for God’s wrath against sinful man to be appeased and for us to be reconciled to God is through Jesus Christ.
 There is no other way.
-This truth is also communicated in 1 John 2:2; ďAnd He Himself is the propitiation for our sins, and not for ours only but also for the whole world.Ē An important part of Christís saving work includes deliverance from Godís wrath that the unbelieving sinner is under, because Jesusí atonement on the cross is the only thing that can turn away Godís divine wrath.
-Those that reject Christ as their Savior and refuse to believe in Him have no hope of salvation.
+This truth is also communicated in 1 John 2:2, “And He Himself is the propitiation for our sins, and not for ours only but also for the whole world.”
+An important part of Christ’s saving work is deliverance from God’s wrath; Jesus’ propitiation on the cross is the only thing that can turn away God’s divine condemnation of sin.
+Those who reject Christ as their Savior and refuse to believe in Him have no hope of salvation.
 They can only look forward to facing the wrath of God that they have stored up for the coming day of judgment (Romans 2:5).
 There is no other propitiation or sacrifice that can be made for their sins.

 Recommended Resources: Making Sense of Salvation by Wayne Grudem and Logos Bible Software.